 Rose water kills acne bacteria with few side effects

 Killing p.acnes bacteria is held up to be the central tenant of any mainstream acne strategy; hence why dermatologists say that benzoyl peroxide is the ultimate acne treatment.
 Well, BP isn’t the ultimate acne treatment since it actually worsens your acne in the long run.
-P.acnes isn’t the only cause of acne since you have to soothe the inflammatory response against that p.acnes.
+Raw honey and blue light devices are superior.
+P.acnes isn’t the only cause of acne anyway, since you have to soothe the inflammatory response against that p.acnes.
 But nevertheless, killing p.acnes bacteria is a terrific secondary strategy…

 …and that’s exactly what rose water can do.
 One study published in the International Journal of Food and Science Technology found that rose essential oil was effective against a huge variety of bacterial strains.
 They included: Aeromonas hydrophila, B. cereus, Enterobacter aerogenes, Enterococcus feacalis, E. coli, Klebsiella pneumoniae, Mycobacterium smegmatis, Proteus vulgaris, Ps. aeruginosa, Ps. fluorescens, Salmonella enteritidis, Salmonella typhimurium, Staph. aureus, and Yersinia enterocolitica.
 14 out of 15 bacteria on that list were killed by rose oil; the only bacteria that was resistant was e.coli.